ardhiraka/talent_fair_sample_challenge/README.md

 5. Conclusion / Overall Analysis <br/>
    Write your findings, conclusion, and/or overall analysis here.

-You can also make dashboard out of the data provided using Tableau, Data Studio, or your own preferred platform.
+You can also make dashboard or apps out of the data provided using Tableau, Data Studio, Streamlit, or your own preferred platform.

-You can work on either on of those projects (DE or DS) or even both.
-For DE and DS projects, we expect you to build a full data pipeline from the raw data provided, cleaned using ETL you build, and your ML model should consume from your cleaned version of data.
+You can work on either on one of those projects or both.

+After finishing your product, **build your deck** to present your solution to the judges with 15 slides max.

 ## Submission

-Submit your work via this [link](https://bit.ly/submitTalentFair).
+Submit your **work AND your deck** via this [link](https://bit.ly/submitTalentFair).

 ## Rubric Overview